veritrans/vtweb-opencart/README.md

 - Open vtweb-opencart-master folder.
 Inside this folder you will find three folders: admin, catalog, & system.
 These are the folders that you will need to upload to install the extension
 - To install the extension, simply drag these three folders to your opencart root directory.
 - Import token.sql to your shop's database
+- Now you can install veritrans' payment module from your admin page
+- Insert Merchant ID, Merchant Hash Key, and set status Enabled on your veritrans form